astropy/astropy/docs/install.rst

 Most nights a development snapshot of ``astropy`` will be compiled.
-This is useful if you want to test against a development version of astropy but do not want to have to build it yourself.
+This is useful if you want to test against a development version of astropy but do not want to have to build it yourselves.
 You can see the `available astropy dev snapshots page <https://dev.azure.com/astropy-project/astropy/_packaging?_a=package&feed=nightly&package=astropy&protocolType=PyPI&view=versions>`_ to find out what is currently being offered.